ITPNYU/clock-club/bibliography.md

 Taylor, J. L., Soro, A., Roe, P., Hong, A. L., Brereton, M. (2017).
 [Situational When: Designing for Time Across Cultures](https://doi.org/10.1145/3025453.3025936 ).
 In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (CHI '17).
 ACM, New York, NY, USA, 6461-6474.

+## Videos and Interactive Demos

+[ClickSpring](https://www.youtube.com/channel/UCworsKCR-Sx6R6-BnIjS2MA) is a YouTube channel that's all about handmade mechanics, specifically clocks.
+In this series, they  are reconstructing the [Antikythera Mechanism](https://en.wikipedia.org/wiki/Antikythera_mechanism), a mechanical computer built in ancient Greece.

+[Armillary Sphere](https://vimeo.com/55019500) An animation for the Museum of the History of Science Oxford explaining armillary spheres.

+[Astrolabe](https://www.ted.com/talks/tom_wujec_demos_the_13th_century_astrolabe#t-2360) Tom Wujec explains astrolabes.

+[Paper Astrolabes](http://www.mhs.ox.ac.uk/students/03to04/Astrolabes/Starholder_intro.html) An exhibit of paper astrolabes from the 1500's, with instructions on building them.

+### Patents
+[Accutron patent](http://www.decadecounter.com/accutron/US3162006.pdf), one of several, that shows the electromagnetically driven tuning fork timing mechanism.
+[This page](http://www.decadecounter.com/accutron/docs.htm) has a list of several more Accutron documents.

+[Tom Shannon](http://www.google.com/patents/US4579460) patent for a synchronous world clock with Fuller-Sadao map.
+"A synchronous world clock which allows a user to determine the exact time at any location on earth is disclosed"

+### Clock-Making Instructions
+[Clock instructable](http://www.instructables.com/id/How-to-build-C3Jr-a-sophisticated-word-clock/) detailing several more word clocks, including C3Jr mentioned in the first ITP Camp Clock Club session.